 Contexts of production, contexts of consumption

-To understand the social, technological, and aesthetic significance and impacts of the emergence of ceramic technologies, it is necessary to first compare the similarities and differences between the two largest and most complete European Palaeolithic ceramic assemblages: the Pavlovian ceramics and those from Vela Spila.
+To understand the social, technological and aesthetic significance and impacts of the emergence of ceramic technologies, it is necessary to first compare the similarities and differences between the two largest and most complete European Palaeolithic ceramic assemblages: the Pavlovian ceramics and those from Vela Spila.
 The broader record of ceramic technologies across Eurasia and into North Africa is compelling, but focusing on the two most developed assemblages offers the greatest insight into how we might begin to assess socio-symbolic similarities and differences through analysis of ceramic artefacts.

 Technological choices